cfmcint/Chomp-Ascii-Game/README.md

 # Chomp-Ascii-Game
+NOTE: The formatting of the exmaple AI moves do not format correctly in the file preview provided by GitHub.
+To see these examples properly please open the actual file in
 How to play: The game I am created is CHOMP.
 The game consists of a gameboard that is made up of 6 x 7 squares.
 To play the game, each turn the player chooses a square ex. square column 4 row 3.
 Then the all of the squares up and to the right of that square go dark / turn off those squares can no longer be chosen during the gameplay.
 The goal of the game is to not be the person to choose the bottom most left